 Islamic Apologists attempt to link Mohamed to Hadad, the eighth son of Ishmael.
 However, historical records show that Mohamed was born of the Qarish tribe, which were not of the Ishmael lineage.
 The tribe of Qarish conquered the tribe of Fihr ibn Malik, which was of the lineage of Ishmael.
 Therefore, there isn't any generational connection, with the sons of Abraham.
 Ishmael is not the Father of Islam.

 As for Isaac, he was the promised legitimate son of Abraham.
-Isaac turns out to be the beginning of the Messianic line, that leads up to Y'shua, Jesus.
+Isaac turns out to be the continuation of the Messianic line, that leads up to Y'shua, Jesus.